Security Guard jobs in Germany (Sicherheitsmitarbeiter / Security Officer)

 The candidate we can place fastest

 You are reliable and calm under pressure.
 You follow procedures, keep accurate logs, and handle access control without drama.
-You can describe your shift routine (patrol frequency, incident escalation rules, CCTV workflow), and you understand that privacy and documentation are non-negotiable in security work.
+You can describe your routine (patrol frequency, escalation chain, CCTV workflow), and you understand that privacy and documentation are non-negotiable in security work.

-Some Germany projects operate with coordination from a Polish company while work is performed on Germany sites under site rules and compliance constraints.
-The exact model depends on the client, the scope of guarding duties, and required checks/training.
+Some projects operate with coordination from a Polish company while work is performed on Germany sites under strict site rules and documentation standards.
+The exact model depends on client scope and required checks/training.

-- Site onboarding: procedures, escalation chain, privacy rules, and reporting format.
+- Site onboarding: procedures, escalation chain, privacy rules, reporting format.

-- Shift scheduling: day/night rotation, weekends, planned handovers, and punctuality control.
+- Shift scheduling: day/night rotation, weekends, planned handovers, punctuality control.

-- Gross pay clarity: pay is communicated as gross (brutto); settlement depends on the agreed employment/assignment structure.
+- Gross pay clarity: pay is communicated as gross (brutto); settlement depends on the agreed structure.

-- Documentation: timesheets, logbooks, and incident notes are often audited—accuracy matters.
+- Documentation: timesheets, logbooks, incident notes may be audited—accuracy matters.

-For non-EU candidates, regulated security work is often more difficult than typical entry-level roles.
+For non-EU candidates, regulated security work can be harder than typical entry-level roles.
 Requirements may include documented competence (site-dependent), language expectations, and background checks.

-- Role scope matters: some assignments require §34a-related competence and strict verification.
+- Role scope matters: some assignments require §34a competence and strict verification.

-- Language is practical, not optional: incidents require clear communication, especially in emergencies.
+- Language is practical: incidents require clear communication, especially in emergencies.

 - Consistency matters: CV dates, roles, and documents must match—mismatches slow or stop processing.